GameFoundry/bsf/README.md

 [Link] (https://youtu.be/WJsYOyCXGEU)

 # Author
 Banshee was created and is developed by Marko Pintera.
-The goal of Banshee is to create a high quality open source game engine that is intuitive to use and easy to extend.

 I'm happy to connect with other developers, feel free to contact me at marko.pintera@gmail.com or add me on [LinkedIn] (https://goo.gl/t6pPPs).